middletemplelibrary/Mapping-the-Early-Modern-Inns-of-Court/README.md

 <param ve-image
        url="https://user-images.githubusercontent.com/110464039/236245322-3a82211f-d8e1-4d96-b04a-cd1a96af2c3c.jpg">

-## 31 Travel, Exploration, and Colonialism
+## 31 <emp>Travel, Exploration, and Colonialism</emp>
 Both John Selden (1584-1654, Inner Temple) and Robert Ashley, through their impressive libraries, could be considered ‘armchair’ travellers.
 While Selden never left England, Ashley did travel to France, Holland and Spain at various points in his life.
-Both men acquired a large number of travel books for their libraries, a bibliographic process that mirrors Richard Hakluyt’s famous ‘armchair’ travel book, Principal navigations, a compilation of English travel accounts.
+Both men acquired a large number of travel books for their libraries, a bibliographic process that mirrors Richard Hakluyt’s famous ‘armchair’ travel book, <cite>Principal navigations</cite>, a compilation of English travel accounts.
 <br><br>
 But other Innsmen did travel beyond the book.
 Armagil Waad (1510-1568, Gray’s Inn) was a government official who travelled in 1536 to Newfoundland, Canada.
 His son was Sir William Waad (1546-1623), who travelled extensively in Europe.
 By 1587 Sir William was back in England, and “became the terror of the English recusants”.
-The Library owns five books that once belonged to Waad, including René Goulaine de Laudonnière’s L' histoire notable de la Floride située es Indes Occidentales, a history of the French Huguenot colony in Florida (1562-1565).
+The Library owns five books that once belonged to Waad, including René Goulaine de Laudonnière’s <cite>L' histoire notable de la Floride située es Indes Occidentales</cite>, a history of the French Huguenot colony in Florida (1562-1565).
 <br><br>
 John Winthrop (1606-1676, Inner Temple) travelled fairly extensively, including Venice and Constantinople, before emigrating to New England in 1634 where he became a political leader.
 He travelled between New England and Europe throughout his adult life, drumming up investment for new industrial ventures in the ‘new world’.
 He eventually became governor of Connecticut in 1657.
 <br><br>